 Looking more closely at neurodiversity with Cazoo

-I’ve been part of interview panels where being introverted was counted against someone.
-And that’s a sign of an immature hiring practice.
-There’s strength in bringing in different folks, and we should focus on the work which can be delivered.
+A candidate being part of interview panels where being introverted counted against someone.
+This is a sign of an immature hiring practice.
+There’s strength in bringing in different folks, and the focus should be on the work which can be delivered.
 It should be about making sure people are understand at their best and look for ways they add to our people mix.

-The thing about good engineering cultures is they have resilience from the ground up – you need to show tolerance and resilience in someone's DNA needs to be shown.
+The thing about good engineering cultures is they have resilience from the ground up – tolerance and resilience in someone's DNA needs to be shown.
 Healthy conflict can make people stronger.

-Just because you don’t make eye contact doesn’t mean you’re not personable – you’re being put on the spot and if you can tell a good story, then eye contact becomes irrelevant.
-Eli Montgomery, Head of UX and Neurodiversity ERG @ Cazoo
+Just because eye contact is not made doesn’t mean someone isn't personable – when someone is being put on the spot, if they can tell a good story, then eye contact becomes irrelevant.

 This is important as it highlights that certain neurodiverse differences can be an advantage in certain situations.
-You need to recognise these misconceptions otherwise many exceptional people can fall through the cracks only because they don’t thrive in typical interview situations.
+It is crucial to recognise these misconceptions otherwise many exceptional people can fall through the cracks only because they don’t thrive in typical interview situations.

-It is only by fully understanding the effect of interviews on people that we can see what needs to change.
+It is only by fully understanding the effect of interviews on people that it's clear to see what needs to change.
 Genius Within, a company that supports neurodiverse talent into work has compiled a matrix of effects, detailing what typical interview practices can lead to with neurodiverse applicants.

 Change requires action.
 But it's worth it

-By making interviews more accessible, you are allowing diversity into your organisation to positively impact your output and culture.
+By making interviews more accessible, provision is being made for diversity in an organisation to positively impact output and culture.
 Sounds great right?